Finbuckle/Finbuckle.Website/docs/v6.13.1/EFCore.md

 ## Tenant Mismatch Mode

 Normally Finbuckle.MultiTenant will automatically coordinate the `TenantId` property of each entity.
-However in certain situations the `TenantId` can be manually set.
+However, in certain situations the `TenantId` can be manually set.

-By default attempting to add or update an entity with a different `TenantId` property throws a `MultiTenantException` during a call to `SaveChanges` or `SaveChangesAsync`.
+By default, attempting to add or update an entity with a different `TenantId` property throws a `MultiTenantException` during a call to `SaveChanges` or `SaveChangesAsync`.
 This behavior can be changed by setting the `TenantMismatchMode` property on the database context:

 * TenantMismatchMode.Throw - A `MultiTenantException` is thrown (default).
 * TenantMismatchMode.Ignore - The entity is added or updated without modifying its `TenantId`.